Korean Program Degree Requirements

 Candidates for an Associate of Arts degree must complete 60 credits of acceptable college work.
 A graduate will demonstrate the ability to effectively communicate in oral and written forms using technology as a tool to enhance presentation when appropriate.
-An FDU graduate will also demonstrate competency in critical thinking that encompasses dimensions of informations logic and ethical analysis
+An FDU graduate will also demonstrate competency in critical thinking that encompasses dimensions of information logic and ethical analysis.

 - ENGL 1111 Literature & Composition I (3 credits)

 - ENGL 1112 Literature & Composition II (3 credits)

 - MATH 1131 College Mathematics I (3 credits)

 - MATH 1141 Mathematical Methods (3 credits)

 - MIS 1135 Intro to Computers (3 credits)